 We envision a world in which the global community is invested in preventing, mitigating, and sustainably resolving genocide and mass atrocities.

 STAND is truly youth-led.
 We mobilize our youth network to respond rapidly to emerging crises, educate their peers on ongoing issues, and advocate to policymakers to enact change.
 We offer several levels and types of engagement.
 Our volunteer Managing Committee oversees programmatic areas and leads our issue-based Action Committees.
 Individual activists participate in Action Committees, direct advocacy for their area as State Advocacy Leads, and/or participate in school and community chapters.
+Our Advisory Board supports and mentors the Managing Committee.
 Join the team here.